timabell/0x5.uk/content/blog/2020-06-30-personal-backlogs.md

 ## Also available on the podcast

 If you like this, you might want to have a listen to me and David talking about this and other lessons learned in [episode 8 of software should be free - Hiding from Covid-19 and the end of 2 years at DfE](https://pod.timwise.co.uk/8).

+## Further reading

+- A very similar idea of ["JIT selection from independent streams" by Jason Cohen (aka A Smart Bear)](https://longform.asmartbear.com/jit-backlogs/) which is well worth reading.